AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains
 the data of your previous BloodNet home folder.
 **Q**: Are the donor list and donation records list synchronised?
-**A**: **No.** The two donor and donation records are largely independent.
+**A**: **No.** The donor list and donation records list are largely independent.
 They interact in two specific cases:
 1. Donation-related commands such as `finddonations` and `adddonation`, where the donor index used as a parameter comes from the displayed donor list.
-2. Deleting a donor, which also removes all donation records associated with that donor to maintain data consistency.
+2. If users try to `delete` a donor and that donor has donation records, those donation records will have to be deleted first using the `deletedonation` command before the donor can be fully deleted.

 --------------------------------------------------------------------------------------------------------------------